Return to Symptoms

 Tension headaches are the most common type of headache and are what we think of as normal, "everyday" headaches.
 They feel like a constant ache that affects both sides of the head, as though a tight band is stretched around it.

 A tension headache normally won't be severe enough to prevent you doing everyday activities.
 They usually last for 30 minutes to several hours, but can last for several days.

 The exact cause is unclear, but tension headaches have been linked to things such as stress, poor posture, skipping meals and dehydration.

 Migraines are less common than tension headaches.
 They're usually felt as a severe, throbbing pain at the front or side of the head.
 Some people also have other symptoms, such as nausea, vomiting and increased sensitivity to light or sound.

 Migraines tend to be more severe than tension headaches and can stop you carrying out your normal daily activities.
 They usually last at least a couple of hours, and some people find they need to stay in bed for days at a time.

 Read further information about

 Cluster headaches are a rare type of headache that occur in clusters for a month or two at a time around the same time of year.

 They're excruciatingly painful, causing intense pain around one eye, and often occur with other symptoms, such as a watering or red eye and a blocked or runny nose.

-Pharmacy medications don't ease the symptoms of a cluster headache, but a doctor can prescribe specific treatments to ease the pain and help prevent further attacks.
+Pharmacy medications don't usually ease the symptoms of a cluster headache, but a doctor can prescribe specific treatments to ease the pain and help prevent further attacks.

 Medication and painkiller headaches

 Some headaches are a side effect of taking a particular medication.
 Frequent headaches can also be caused by taking too many painkillers.
 This is known as a painkiller or medication-overuse headache.

 A medication-overuse headache will usually get better within a few weeks once you stop taking the painkillers that are causing it, although your pain may get worse for a few days before it starts to improve.